XiangXu/ywjxx/_posts/2020-09-18-java-1-StringBuilder-StringBuffer.markdown

 tags:   Programming Java
 ---

-# StringBuilder vs StringBuffer
+## String

-1. String is **immutable** in Java.
+String is **immutable** in Java.
 If we have a look at Java source code, We can find that an final byte array is used for character storage.

 ```java